gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 slug: gridsome-v05
 author: [hjvedvik, tommyvedvik]
 date: 2019-02-12
 excerpt: "We're really exited to release Gridsome 0.5.
 The biggest update yet.
-It has many important features that makes data handling easier and a lot more flexible."
+It has many important features that makes data handling easier and a lot more flexible.
+We have also updated the Plugin page to list all available plugins."
 ---

 ## Filtering GraphQL data